WildAid/wildaid.github.io/_posts/2020-06-09-Connect-Realm-With-Data.md

         <img src="/assets/images/Realm_User_Details.png" style="border:1px solid black" width="100%"><BR><BR>
       1. Copy the Realm User ID and paste in the template under "Realm User ID"
         <img src="/assets/images/Copy_Realm_User_ID.png" style="border:1px solid black" width="100%"><BR><BR>
-1. <A HREF="https://docs.mongodb.com/manual/tutorial/insert-documents/">Insert a new document</A> to the wildaid.User collection (using Compass, mongo shell or code studio integration).
-Set the email and RealmUserID with the "App Admin user" and "Realm User ID", and set the agency and first and last names as appropriate.
+1. <A HREF="https://docs.mongodb.com/manual/tutorial/insert-documents/">Insert a new document</A> to the wildaid database, User collection (using Compass, mongo shell or code studio integration). <BR>Set the email and RealmUserID with the "App Admin user" and "Realm User ID", and set the agency and first and last names as appropriate.
 Here's an example:<BR>
 `use wildaid;`<BR>
 `db.User.insertOne({`<BR>
 `"email":"sheeri.cabral@mongodb.com",`<BR>